adamlazz/rsink/README.md

 A backup utility for external hard drives that uses rsync.

 In order to run `rsink.sh` you must set up your `.rsink/` directory.
-Inside this directory, there are two files: `config` and `prefs`.
+Inside this directory, there is a config file where your sources and destinations are listed.
+There is also a `profiles/` directory, where you can manage settings for different backup schemes.

 ## Installation